 Bali is also an amazing place to buy from local artists so make sure a visit to Ubud is on your to-do list.
 It’s one of the best locations for shopping for wood carvings and artworks.

 Bargaining is expected, but there are some protocols to follow when bargaining.
 Remember to be respectful when haggling.
 Don’t be too hard-nosed … basically, if it’s cheaper than you would pay for it back home, you’ve got yourself a bargain!
-Be happy, let someone else have a win.
+Be happy, share the love and let someone else have a win.

 Or if you don’t like haggling, explore Bali Collections for a shopping extravaganza including the Japanese Department Store Sogo, Billabong, RipCurl and other famous brands.
 Our ‘find’ of the century was discovering the Havaiana’s Vending Machine!